pwittchen/wittchen.io/docs/README.md

 docker
 ------

+**please note**: in order to prepare this docker image correctly, you need to have `npm` and `hexo` installed locally; in this case, generated files will be just copied into the docker image and served via simple HTTP server and Python; it's not the best approach and it can be improved in the future

 - to create container, type: `make docker_build`
 - to run created container, type: `make docker_run`
 - to kill running container, type: `make docker_kill`